Sophia Campos for District C

 Protecting Houston communities from political overreach.

-The Mayor has made his bargain with MAGA clear: he'll "make Houston correct".
-I’m running to be a voice in city hall that forces legal visibility and accountability, and provides steady, unapologetic stewardship of District C.
+The mayor has made his bargain clear: he will “make Houston correct.”
+I’m running to be a voice in City Hall that forces accountability into the open and provides steady, unapologetic stewardship of District C.

 Key Priorities